On this page

 Do you get interest on your refund?

-The Canada Revenue Agency will pay you compound daily interest on your tax refund for 2014.
-The calculation starts on the latest of these three dates:
+The Canada Revenue Agency will pay you compound daily interest on your tax refund for 2016.
+The calculation will start on the latest of the following three dates:

 - the 31st day after you file your return